Planning For Individuals With Special Needs

-While you can certainly provide that they receive money and assets, such a bequest may prevent them from qualifying for essential benefits under the Supplemental Security Income (SSI) and Medicaid programs.
+While you can certainly ensure that they receive money and assets, such a bequest may prevent them from qualifying for essential benefits under the Supplemental Security Income (SSI) and Medicaid programs.
 However, public monetary benefits provide only for the bare necessities such as food, housing and clothing.
-As you can imagine, these limited benefits will not provide those loved ones with the resources that would allow them to enjoy a richer quality of life.
+As you can imagine, these limited benefits will not provide your loved ones with the resources that would allow them to enjoy a richer quality of life.
 But if parents leave any assets to their child who is receiving public benefits, they run the risk of disqualifying the child from receiving them.
 Fortunately, the government has established rules allowing assets to be held in trust, called a “Special Needs” or “Supplemental Needs” Trust for a recipient of SSI and Medicaid, as long as certain requirements are met.

-The special needs trust can be used for a variety of life-enhancing expenditures without compromising your loved ones’ eligibility such as:
+The Special Needs Trust can be used for a variety of life-enhancing expenditures without compromising your loved ones’ eligibility such as:

 - Annual check-ups at an independent medical facility

 - Out-of-pocket medical and dental expenses